GDP per capita in Slovenia

 Slovenia - GDP per capita (Euros)

-On a seasonally- and working-day adjusted, quarter-on-quarter basis, the economy grew 0.8% in the fourth quarter, losing pace from the 1.3% expansion recorded in the third quarter.).
+On a seasonally- and working-day adjusted, quarter-on-quarter basis, the economy grew 0.8% in the first quarter, marginally up from Q4’s 0.7% upturn.

 Slovenia - GDP per capita (EUR) Data